Embotics/Scenarios/CyberArk/README.md

 On the steps Selection, choose Add> Run Module.

 Now to set the variable details for this step.
-These are the variables that need to be populated: image_username
+These are the variables that need to be populated:

--Username used in the image to be rotated by CyberArk.
+commander_base_url
+- Base url for commander "https://commander.address.com"

+cyberark_authtype
+- Auth type for the user account used for API calls to CyberArk,  supported types are: CyberArk, LDAP, RADIUS, Windows.

+cyberark_instance
+- DNS address of the CyberArk Server.

+image_credential_name
+- Credential object to be used when creating the Account registration in Cyberark

 platform_id
 - Platform identifier for the account, this must already exist in CyberArk or the request will fail.

 safe_name
 - Name of the Safe that the account will be created in.

-cyberark_authtype
-- Auth type for the user account used for API calls to CyberArk,  supported types are: CyberArk, LDAP, RADIUS, Windows.

-cyberark_instance
-- DNS address of the CyberArk Server.

-image_password
-- Password in the image for the credential to be rotated by CyberArk